cyrilletuzi/angular-async-local-storage/docs/MAP_OPERATIONS.md

 ).subscribe({
   complete: () => {

-    /* Note we don't act in the classic success callback as it will be trigerred for each key,
+    /* Note we do not act in the classic success callback as it will be trigerred for each key,
      * while we want to act only when all the operations are done */ console.log('Done!');